NIST published the Computer Security Incident Handling Guide 800-61 Revision 2 in August 2012. It provides guidance...

-The NIST Incident Handling process introduces four phases: preparation; detection and analysis; containment, eradication and recovery; and post-incident activity.
 Each of these phases is iterative in nature.
-When a security incident occurs, rather than reactively jumping into its remediation and expending a considerable amount of time, cost and resources for identification, containment and recovery, the NIST incident response guide suggests that being prepared for such incidents is the best defense.
+When a security incident occurs, rather than reactively jumping into its remediation and expending a considerable amount of time, cost and resources for identification, containment and recovery, the NIST incident response guide suggests that preparing for such incidents is the best defense.

 Not all security incidents are equal, and defenses against potential incidents should be considered based on the impact they could have on an organization, the likelihood of them occurring and the criticality of the assets affected.
 This is typically determined by a formal risk assessment that can identify potential IT vulnerabilities so an organization can implement proper protection and prevention countermeasures.

-Once an enterprise has determined its risk appetite and has identified higher-level risk environments, it should then develop an incident response plan (IRP) and a Computer Security Incident Response Team (CSIRT) to manage each of the NIST phases.
-The CSIRT will maintain the IRP current, ensure the CSIRT members are knowledgeable in the IRP, and the IRP is periodically tested and approved by management.
+Once an enterprise has determined its risk appetite and has identified higher-level risk environments, it should then develop an incident response plan (IRP) and a computer security incident response team (CSIRT) to manage each of the NIST phases.
+The CSIRT will keep the IRP current and ensure the CSIRT members are knowledgeable in the IRP and the IRP is periodically tested and approved by management.
 Each of these tasks is critical to ensure the enterprise is prepared when an incident occurs that would otherwise cause great harm to its finances, operations and reputation.

 Without preparation, this is typically the first phase that is acted upon.
 Enterprises react to an incident, contain the problem, eliminate it and attempt to restore the system to the state prior to the incident.
 This can be time-consuming, disruptive and costly.
 It will take time to identify the incident -- if it's a breach or malware attack, for example.
 As security engineers work toward identifying the extent of the breach, users may not be able to do business as usual.
 This can be costly and could result in revenue losses.

-When the incident has been contained and remediated, and operations have normalized, the post-mortem should focus on lessons learned.
-Ask questions like how did this incident occur?
+When the incident has been contained and remediated and operations have normalized, the post-mortem should focus on lessons learned.
+Ask questions such as: How did this incident occur?
 How can it be prevented from reoccurring?
 What preventive measures can be strengthened?
 How can monitoring and alerting processes be improved for more timely notifications?
 How can the containment, remediation and recovery processes be better streamlined to minimize downtime and disruptive behavior?
 How can management ensure that the incident and others like it have not negatively impacted the business?

 Preventive controls are most effective if placed at the closest point of entry as possible.
 However, multiple security countermeasures should be deployed in different stages of access flows.
 In information security, this is called defense in depth.
 Analysis and monitoring of these controls should be continuous.
 Based on proper preparation and insightful planning, when another incident occurs -- not if another occurs -- the enterprise can bounce back quickly with minimal interruption.

-Lastly, it is essential to communicate the IRP, IRP tests results and possible breaches to executive management in a clear non-technical fashion.
+Lastly, it is essential to communicate the IRP, IRP test results and possible breaches to executive management in a clear, nontechnical fashion.
 This will give management confidence in the information security group to continue to stand fast and stand competent.